Kurtopsy/reddit-image-scrapper/README.md

 </ul>
 <br />
 Now open your browser and go to http://127.0.0.1:1337 <br />
-Wait for the program to scrape and your images should appear.
+Wait for the program to scrape and your images should appear.<br />

+<h3>Subreddits can be changed or added in scrapper.js file.
+The outputed html can be edited in the images.dot file in 'views' folder.</h3>